Skip to main content

 Treble's material engine

-Calculating absorption coefficients from surface impedances is straightfoward, but the other way is not because we have to reconstruct the lost phase information from real-valued absorption coefficinets.
+Calculating absorption coefficients from surface impedances is straightforward, but the other way is not because we have to reconstruct the lost phase information from real-valued absorption coefficinets.
 Extracting the surface impedance from the absorption coefficient is thus an inverse problem where an objective function χ\chi needs to be defined and minimized. χ\chi is defined with

 χ=α^αinput2,\chi = |\hat{\alpha} - \alpha_{input}|^2,